BRITISH/AMERICAN LEGAL TIMELINE

 ** To return to the Legal Process class website, click here.

-June 25, 2008: This site remains under construction!
+August 23, 2015: This site remains under construction.
 Comments are welcome.

 "A London barrister of 1540, quick-frozen and revived in New York today, would only need a year’s brush-up course at NYU School of Law to begin civil practice in a midtown or Wall Street corporate-law firm."